 The Master’s in Genomic Medicine follows a syllabus specified by HEE to train National Health Service staff.
-There is funding available for NHS staff to study genomic medicine.

 This course will help you lead the holistic integration of genomic technology into patient care within the NHS.
 This includes the ambitious 100,000 Genomes Project at Genomics England.